orel0007/BatmanGame/README.md

 #### Key data structures and their function:
-1.vector of levels in the game control
+- vector of levels in the game control
-2.vector of monsters in the board
+- vector of monsters in the board
-3.vector of unmovable objects in the board
+- vector of unmovable objects in the board

 ##### Notable algorithms:
 Each smart monster when is its turn to move, calculates the distance from every available spot that.